astropy/astropy/docs/nddata/nddata.rst

     ndd5 = ndd1.multiply(ndd2)
     ndd6 = ndd1.divide(ndd2)

-The purpose of the :meth:`~astropy.nddata.nddata.NDArithmetic.add`, :meth:`~astropy.nddata.nddata.NDArithmetic.subtract`,
+The purpose of the :meth:`~astropy.nddata.NDArithmetic.add`, :meth:`~astropy.nddata.NDArithmetic.subtract`,
-:meth:`~astropy.nddata.nddata.NDArithmetic.multiply` and
+:meth:`~astropy.nddata.NDArithmetic.multiply` and
-:meth:`~astropy.nddata.nddata.NDArithmetic.divide` methods is to allow the combination of two data objects that have common WCS and shape and units consistent with the operation performed, with consistent behavior for masks, and with a framework to propagate uncertainties.
+:meth:`~astropy.nddata.NDArithmetic.divide` methods is to allow the combination of two data objects that have common WCS and shape and units consistent with the operation performed, with consistent behavior for masks, and with a framework to propagate uncertainties.